5 Tips to get the Most out of your Wedding Photography

 If you’re photographer is a pro, they print.
 Print houses, like photographers, are not created equal.
 Ever been in an electronic store looking at TV’s and notice that all the displays look different?
 That’s due to color calibration and it makes a huge impact on editing photos and printing photos.
 It’s your wedding, but I stress, use a professional.

 All our wedding packages come with an album because we believe it will be your first family heirloom.
 We know this tactile piece of history will be something you’ll share with your family and friends… and eventually your children and grandchildren.

-I’ve only been married 5 years and already I can’t tell you how many times I’ve pulled out our wedding album.
+I’ve been married 8 years and I can’t tell you how many times I’ve pulled out our wedding album.
 Physical pictures make a bigger impact and are easier to access than ones we look at on our computers or phones.
 The truth is some people in those photos won’t always be with us and having those physical copies of professional photos are invaluable… they’re forever.